-- New Hall will be used as the quarantine building/zone since it is the only residential hall with private bathrooms. - Food delivery to residents via bagged lunch while in isolation, facilitated by DiningServices.
+- Food delivery to residents via bagged lunch while in isolation, facilitated by DiningServices.
 Meals will be left in a bin outside the isolation/quarantine room.
-The container will be disinfected. - Academic support tailored toward student(s) in isolation, facilitated by Student Affairs. - Mental health check-in via text, phone calls, and/or Zoom. - Continuous symptom checking of resident(s) and their roommate(s)/suitemate(s) facilitated by Health Services.

-Additional cleaning and disinfection measures will be conducted in all quarantine rooms by the Physical Plant once the room is vacant.
+The container will be disinfected. - Academic support tailored toward student(s) in isolation, facilitated by Student Affairs. - Mental health check-in via text, phone calls, and/or Zoom. - Continuous symptom checking of resident(s) and their roommate(s)/suitemate(s) facilitated by Health Services. - Additional cleaning and disinfection measures will be conducted in all quarantine/isolation rooms by the Physical Plant once the room is vacant.
 The preferred method is to wait three days once the room is vacated to minimize cross-infection.